-Dear supporters of Leif Eriksson as an explorer of Vinland and being the first European arriving in America:
+To the partakers of the 17th of May Festival here in Seattle in 2015, and to all supporters of Leif Eriksson as an explorer of Vinland and being the first European arriving in America:

-It is a great honor for me here in Seattle to represent Norway and the City of Trondheim-a Norwegian town that was called Nidaros when it was the Royal City of Norway from 997 to about 1220 if we follow the saga text.
-I am also proud to have been able to follow the Leif Eriksson route to Vinland in modern times, from our starting point in Trondheim in 1997, via Greenland in the year 2000, over to Newfoundland in 2013, and back to Seattle now in 2014.
+It is a great honor for me to be an honorary grand marshal here today, representing the people of Norway and the United States.
+As I did last year, I also represent the City of Trondheim-a Norwegian town that, under the name of Nidaros, was the Royal City of Norway from 997 to about 1220, if we follow the saga text.
+As a member of the Royal Norwegian Society of Science and Letters in Trondheim, I also greet you all here today from this oldest Norwegian research organization, which dates from 1760.

+I am also very proud as a historian to have been able to follow the Leif Eriksson route to Vinland in modern times, from our starting point in Trondheim in 1997, via Greenland in the year 2000, over to Newfoundland in 2013 and back to Seattle in 2014.